Malware vs Virus: Similarities and Differences

 Are malware and viruses the same?

-Malware describes any type of malicious software that exploits computer systems or networks.
-On the other contrary, viruses are malware that spreads by attaching themselves to legitimate programs or files.
+Malware describes any malicious software that exploits computer systems or networks.
+Conversely, viruses are malware that spreads by attaching themselves to legitimate programs or files.

 Is Trojan a virus or malware?